-External Entity Subject No. Role Definition No. (DS) the Document Security Object stored on the travel document for passive authentication.
-A Document Signer is authorised by the national CSCA issuing the Document Signer Certificate (C {DS}), see [PKI].
+External Entity No. Subject No. Role Definition supported by the TOE.
+If both PACE and BAC are supported by the TOE and the BIS, PACE must be used.
+5 - Document Signer (DS) An organisation enforcing the policy of the CSCA and signing the Document Security Object stored on the travel document for passive authentication.
+A Document Signer is authorised by the national CSCA issuing the Document Signer Certificate (C{DS}), see [PKI].
 This role is usually delegated to a Personalisation Agent.
 6 - Country Signing Certification Authority (CSCA) An organisation enforcing the policy of the travel document Issuer with respect to confirming correctness of user and TSF data stored in the travel document.
 The CSCA represents the country specific root of the PKI for the travel document and creates the Document Signer Certificates within this PKI.
 The CSCA also issues the self-signed CSCA Certificate (C {CSCA}) having to be distributed by strictly secure diplomatic means, see.
 [PKI], 5.5.1.
 7 4 Personalisation Agent An organisation acting on behalf of the travel document Issuer to personalise the travel document for the travel document holder by some or all of the following activities: (i) establishing the identity of the travel document holder for the biographic data in the travel document, (ii) enrolling the biometric reference data of the travel document holder, (iii) writing a subset of these data on the physical travel document (optical personalisation) and storing them in the travel document (electronic personalisation) for the travel document holder as defined in [PKI], (iv) writing the document details data, (v) writing the initial TSF data, (vi) signing the Document Security Object defined in [PKI] (in the role of DS).
 Please note that the role 'Personalisation Agent' may be distributed among several institutions according to the operational policy of the travel document Issuer.
 This entity is commensurate with 'Personalisation agent' in [ST-BAC].
 8 5 Manufacturer Generic term for the IC Manufacturer producing integrated circuit and the travel document Manufacturer completing the IC to the travel document.
 The Manufacturer is the default user of the TOE during the manufacturing life cycle phase 8 .
 The TOE itself does not distinguish between the IC Manufacturer and travel document Manufacturer using this role Manufacturer.
 This entity is commensurate with 'Manufacturer' in [ST-BAC].
 9 - Attacker A threat agent (a person or a process acting on his behalf) trying (i) to undermine the security policy defined by the current ST, especially to change properties of the assets having to be maintained, (ii) to manipulate the logical travel document without authorization, (iii) to read sensitive biometric reference data (i.e. EF.DG3, EF.DG4), (iv) to forge a genuine travel document, or (iv) to trace a travel document.
 The attacker is assumed to possess an at most high attack potential.
 Please note that the attacker might 'capture' any subject role recognised by the TOE.
-This external entity is commensurate with 'Attacker' in [ST-BAC].
-10 - Country Verifying Certification The Country Verifying Certification Authority (CVCA) enforces the privacy policy of the issuing State or Organisation with